Grades7 to 12

 Grades8 to 12

 In the ClassroomInclude this interactive with your other resources on lessons about government and government spending.
 Before making choices on the interactive, ask students to interview and record relatives to get their input on Social Security financing.
 Students may not understand a lot of vocabulary and terms related to Social Security, get a fast assessment of their understanding using Baamboozle, reviewed here.
 This is a quick and easy game creator that offers users multiple types of games for two teams and keeps score as you play.
 Consider asking students to create podcasts discussing different issues related to Social Security.
-Choose from several different free podcasting tools including Radionomy, reviewed here.
+Choose from several different free podcasting tools including Anchor, reviewed here.

 Grades8 to 12